ga4gh/catvar-spec/schema/cat-vrs/def/CategoricalVariant.rst

 **Information Model**

-Some CategoricalVariant attributes are inherited from :ref:`gks-core:DomainEntity`.
+Some CategoricalVariant attributes are inherited from :ref:`gks-core:Entity`.

 .. list-table::
    :class: clean-wrap